 As stewards of the watershed, we are committed to restoring the water quality, natural habitat and ecological well-being of the Little Falls Watershed.
 We speak up for the needs of our parks and natural areas, and we advocate for clean water laws that are fair and enforced consistently.

-We strive to bring neighbors together in order to build awareness, improve the natural habitat, protect our community's natural heritage, and enhance the community, enjoyment of the many creeks and forests in the watershed.
+We strive to bring neighbors together in order to build awareness, improve the natural habitat, protect our community's natural heritage, and enhance the community's enjoyment of the many creeks and forests in the watershed.
 Follow this link for a map of the watershed.

 Our Board and Staff